-Tripura's earthquake-resistant building sets to complete by 2026
+Tripura's earthquake-resistant building targeted for 2026 completion

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-It stated that, Tripura will mark a significant milestone in its infrastructural development as it has been constructing a 14-story administrative complex worth Rs 133.89 crore, incorporating earthquake-resistant technology and green building standards.
+It stated that Tripura will mark a significant milestone in its infrastructural development as it has been constructing a 14-story administrative complex worth Rs 133.89 crore, incorporating earthquake-resistant technology and green building standards.

 The Public Works Department (PWD) of Tripura is overseeing the project and Engineering Projects (India) Ltd will execute the project.